prisma/prisma-fundamentals/instruqt/schema/01-intro-to-prisma-schema/assignment.md

 - type: text
   contents: |
     This lab is designed to encourage the use of Prisma's docs.
 Skim or search through the docs linked after each step to find the necessary information to solve that step.
+- type: text
+  contents: |
+    Click the green start button below once it appears.
+Note that VS Code takes a few seconds to load after the rest of the training environment has appeared.
 tabs:
 - title: Code Editor
   type: service